ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 **Note:** 3.8 TB SSD (Solid State Disk) drives will be supported when they are made generally available in a data center.

-## Components of vSphere cluster expansion nodes
+## Technical specifications for vSphere cluster expansion nodes

 Each vSphere cluster expansion node will deploy and incur charges for the following components in your {{site.data.keyword.slportal}} account.

 ### Hardware for expansion nodes

-One IBM Cloud Bare Metal Server with the hardware configuration presented in [Components of VMware vSphere on IBM Cloud](../vsphere/vs_vsphereclusteroverview.html#components-of-vmware-vsphere-on-ibm-cloud).
+One {{site.data.keyword.cloud_notm}} Bare Metal Server with the hardware configuration presented in [Technical specifications for VMware vSphere on {{site.data.keyword.cloud_notm}} clusters](vs_vsphereclusteroverview.html#technical-specifications-for-vmware-vsphere-on-ibm-cloud-clusters).

 ### Networking for expansion nodes

-One IBM Cloud Bare Metal Server with the networking configuration presented in [Components of VMware vSphere on IBM Cloud](../vsphere/vs_vsphereclusteroverview.html#components-of-vmware-vsphere-on-ibm-cloud).
+One {{site.data.keyword.cloud_notm}} Bare Metal Server with the networking configuration presented in [Technical specifications for VMware vSphere on {{site.data.keyword.cloud_notm}} clusters](vs_vsphereclusteroverview.html#technical-specifications-for-vmware-vsphere-on-ibm-cloud-clusters).

 ### VMware components for expansion nodes

-* One IBM Cloud Bare Metal Server with VMware vSphere Enterprise Plus 6.0u2 or 6.5u1
+* One {{site.data.keyword.cloud_notm}} Bare Metal Server with VMware vSphere Enterprise Plus 6.0u2 or 6.5u1
-* Optional VMware components presented in [Components of VMware vSphere on IBM Cloud](../vsphere/vs_vsphereclusteroverview.html#components-of-vmware-vsphere-on-ibm-cloud).
+* Optional VMware components presented in [Technical specifications for VMware vSphere on {{site.data.keyword.cloud_notm}} clusters](vs_vsphereclusteroverview.html#technical-specifications-for-vmware-vsphere-on-ibm-cloud-clusters).

 **Important**: You must manage the ESXi servers, optional VMware components, and additional hardware that are ordered and delivered to your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.slportal}}.
 After creating a new cluster in the {{site.data.keyword.vmwaresolutions_short}} console, you can return to the console to scale the new cluster using the saved configuration.
 For more information, see [Scaling existing vSphere clusters](vs_scalingexistingclusters.html).

-## Related links
+### Related links

 * [VMware vSphere Software Bill of Materials](vs_bom.html)
 * [Planning vSphere clusters](vs_planning.html)